visgl/deck.gl/docs/advanced/views.md

 | `Matrix4.orthographic`          | `fovy`, `near`, `far` | An orthographic projection based on same parameters as `perspective`.
 Uses `distance` in the view state. |
 | `Matrix4.ortho`                 | `top`, `bottom`, `left`, `rignt`, `near`, `far` | Traditional, explicit ortographic projection parameters.
 Needs the additional parameters to be specified on the `View`. |

-While the projections suggested in the table leverage stock methods in the math.gl library, custom projection functions can be provided.
-The `View.projection` prop accepts any function that returns a 4x4 projection matrix.
-The function will be called with the `View`s props, merged with `width`, `height`, `aspect` and `distance`.
+While the projections suggested in the table leverage stock methods in the math.gl library, custom projection matrices can be returned.

-A perspective / orthographic mode switch could be implemented as follows:
+As an example, a perspective / orthographic mode switch could be implemented as follows:

 ```js
 import {View} from 'deck.gl';